-Based on contributions to a UNESCO global conference, the book brings together ranking organizations, critics, and policymakers to discuss the role and influence of rankings, looking at both the positive and perverse aspects.
+Based on contributions to a UNESCO global conference, the book brings together ranking organizations, critics, and policymakers to discuss the role and influence of rankings, looking at both the positive and the perverse aspects.
 Contains chapters by the key rankers about their approach to the issues.
 Draws together contributors from around the world, including from Africa and Asia.

 Merisotis, Jamie P., ed.
 2002.
-Special Issue: On the ranking of higher education institutions.
+Special issue: On the ranking of higher education institutions.
 Higher Education in Europe 27.4.